 There are many learning opportunities for kids that exist right in your own backyard.
 Here are just a few.

 Outdoor Activities & Toys to Help Promote Learning & Development

 Providing opportunities for your children to explore the garden can help enhance their critical thinking skills (questioning why things happen and testing out cause and effect) and provide a new sensory experience that develops their vocabulary.

-The Mini Bug Vacuum makes collecting bugs fun and the built-in magnifying glass allows your little to observe their new friend up close.
+The Bug Discovery Lab makes collecting bugs fun!
+The easy insect catch-and-release function and the breathing holes for up-close observations allow your little ones to observe their new friends up close.